Notice for Current Solar Customers

 The Finance Committee of the Town Council met on Thursday, October 8th and discussed potential changes to the Town's solar rate structure.
 The Committee has decided to make no changes to solar metering at this time.

 The Town of Apex is seeking ways to enhance the amount of solar energy installed in our community.
-Our solar goals can be found in our Solar Statement.
-For more information about the basics of solar energy, your solar options, and questions to ask solar professionals, read the Residential Consumer Guide to Solar Power and visit the Department of Energy’s Homeowner’s Guide to Going Solar.
+Our solar goals can be found in our Solar Statement (PDF).
+For more information about the basics of solar energy, your solar options, and questions to ask solar professionals, read the Residential Consumer Guide to Solar Power (PDF) and visit the Department of Energy’s Homeowner’s Guide to Going Solar.

 - Solar Panel Inspection Requirements (Apex requires no more than one successful inspection)

 - Activating Online Account for inspections scheduling and document uploads Your contractor type is General.
 After you activate your account you can go to ePermits - Contractor Access portal.
 This is where you will find your permits listed.
 You can upload your photos/documents needed for inspections using the Upload button at the bottom of the permit page.